camicc/Hatespeech-Detection/README.md

 # Sarcasm detection using sentiment analysis

-Abstract— This study explores sarcasm detection, which is crucial for dealing with hate speech nuances.
-To address this issue, sentiment analysis is incorporated into the MUStARD framework (see [Mentions](#mentions)), processing contextual dialogues into sentiments to enhance feature intuitiveness and detection accuracy.
-While results show only a slight enhancement in detection by adding sentiment analysis information, models with contextual information perform better, underscoring the importance of context in sarcasm detection.
-Despite the modest overall enhancement, the sentiment features obtained by VADER  achieves by itself a solid performance, demonstrating its effectiveness even without integration with the MUStARD features.
+Abstract— This study investigates sarcasm detection, essential for addressing hate speech nuances, by incorporating sentiment analysis into the MUStARD framework (see [Mentions](#mentions)).
+This approach processes contextual dialogues into sentiments to enhance feature intuitiveness and detection accuracy.
+Although results indicate only a minor improvement with sentiment analysis, incorporating contextual information significantly enhances model performance, highlighting the importance of context in sarcasm detection.
+Notably, the sentiment features from VADER alone demonstrate solid performance, affirming their effectiveness even without integration with MUStARD features.

 # EE-559 Deep Learning: Group Mini-Project, Group 49